Understanding Dataset Distillation via Spectral Filtering: Experiments

-\paragraph{Networks.} Following SR$^2$L~\cite{SRe2L}, we use ResNet-18~\cite{ResNet} as the distillation network for all datasets.
-For a fair comparison with traditional DD methods, we also use ConvNet-128~\cite{DC} in CIFAR-10/100, as suggested by~\citet{G-VBSM}.
-We adopt various memory budgets for different datasets, including image per class (IPC)-10, 50, 100, and 200.
+\textbf{Network Architectures.} We use ResNet-18~\citep{ResNet} as the distillation network for all datasets.
+For a fair comparison with traditional DD methods, we also use ConvNet-128~\citep{DC} in CIFAR-10/100, as suggested by G-VBSM~\citep{G-VBSM}.
+We adopt various memory budgets for different datasets, including images per class (IPC)-10, 50, and 100.